10 Reasons to Stay at the Trefeddian

 5. Smashing steam trains

-A little further afield is the Vale of Rheidol Railway, a 12-mile journey from Aberystwyth to Devils Bridge, the Ffestiniog & Welsh Highland Railway which runs for nearly 14 miles through Snowdonia from Porthmadog & the Rheilffordd Llyn Tegid, Bala Lake Railway which offers a delightful nine-mile return journey alongside Bala Lake.
-Plenty of Welsh Railways to choose from here!
+A little further afield is the Vale of Rheidol Railway (a 12-mile journey from Aberystwyth to Devil's Bridge), the Ffestiniog & Welsh Highland Railway (which runs for nearly 14 miles through Snowdonia from Porthmadog) and the Rheilffordd Llyn Tegid, Bala Lake Railway (which offers a delightful nine-mile return journey alongside Bala Lake).
+Plenty of Welsh railways to choose from here.

 6. Food

-Within the hotel, food is a particular highlight for many of our guests at the Trefeddian hotel!
-Our superb full Welsh breakfast has won the AA Breakfast award for 2025 and is the best way to start our day!
-We also serve hot bar snacks, sandwiches, paninis, cakes & desserts throughout the day in the bar and lounges, before the highlight of the evening dinner service.
-Served in the exquisite dining room overlooking the sea, the daily changing 4 course evening meal uses locally sourced, seasonal ingredients.
-We also offer a 3 course Sunday lunch served in the dining room, which is very popular, followed by tea or coffee in one of our beautiful lounges, while you admire the amazing views over cardigan bay.
-Dining room meals need to be booked in advance, so call on 01654 767213 and let us treat you to the Trefeddian dining experience!
+Food is a particular highlight for many of our guests at the Trefeddian.
+Our superb full Welsh breakfast has won the AA Breakfast Award for 2025 and is the best way to start your day.
+We serve hot bar snacks, sandwiches, paninis, cakes and desserts throughout the day in the bar and lounges.
+But the highlight of the day is our evening dinner service.
+Served in our exquisite dining room which overlooks the sea, our four-course evening meal changes daily and uses locally-sourced, seasonal ingredients.
+We also offer a three-course Sunday lunch served in the dining room, which is very popular.
+Why not finish your meal with a tea or coffee in one of our beautiful lounges, whilst you admire the amazing views over Cardigan Bay?
+Dining room meals must be booked in advance, so please call us and treat yourself to our wonderful dining experience.

-Stay at the Trefeddian with the flexibility of self-catering with the use of the hotel facilities for the perfect holiday.
-Our two luxury five-star self-catering properties, Seascape, have been designed to an impeccably high standard, with all the facilities you would expect at the Trefeddian but in the comfort of your own space.
+Did you know that you can stay at the Trefeddian, combining the flexibility of self-catering with the use of our hotel facilities?
+Our two luxury five-star self-catering properties in Aberdovey, Seascape I and Seascape II, have been designed to an impeccably high standard, with all the facilities you would expect at the Trefeddian but in the comfort of your own space.

 These stylish retreats are perfectly equipped for entertaining or relaxing with friends and family.
-Each property offers panoramic sea views across Cardigan Bay.
-The spacious open plan upstairs living area, leads to a peaceful sunny balcony - the ideal spot to enjoy alfresco dining with uninterrupted views.
-Seascape II now has the extra of a private beautiful new hot tub overlooking the Welsh coast.
+Each property offers panoramic sea views across Cardigan Bay, and the spacious open plan upstairs living area leads to a peaceful sunny balcony - the ideal spot to enjoy alfresco dining with uninterrupted views.
+Seascape II now has a new private hot tub overlooking the beautiful Welsh coast.

 A cosy snug area in each property offers an oasis for curling up with a good book and getting a little quiet time at the end of a busy day on the beach.
-Ground floor bedrooms are stylish and contemporary each with lavish waterfall showers, master bedrooms have a bath ideal for relaxing at the end of the day.
-Patio doors lead onto extensive sun terraces and afford the same stunning views with space to relax at the end of the day under the stars.
+Ground floor bedrooms are stylish and contemporary, each with lavish waterfall showers, and the master bedrooms have a bath - ideal for relaxing at the end of the day.
+Patio doors lead onto extensive sun terraces and afford the same stunning views with space to relax under the stars.

-For a special and luxurious place to stay, our five-star properties are perfect for a comfortable Welsh getaway.
+For a special and luxurious place to stay, our five-star properties are the perfect answer to a comfortable Welsh getaway.